 Once you step away from that and ignore the scientific method, your results become uncontrollable, which is what happens when you run to the store to buy longevity supplements without any preliminary homework.

 Yes, most of the advanced life extensionists began from this point, myself included, blindly taking a handful of supplements without checking up on their effects.
 However, this stage should be as short as possible for two reasons.

 The first reason is that geroprotectors are having more and more effects.
 Some of them are drugs with systemic effects on the body – and adverse effects, too.

 Think of a car driven by a blind driver.
-If the maximum speed is low, the potential harm is relatively low as well (unless this is a mountain road – for instance, if your health is already frail).
+If the maximum speed is low, the potential harm is relatively low as well.
 The driver might get a couple of scratches and bruises, that is all.
 However, as the speed increases, the possibility of being seriously harmed by the collision increases as well.
 I don’t know anyone who would dare to get a ride from a blind driver at, say, 60 mph.

 Yet, when you intend to take a huge list of longevity pills and therapies without any sort of analysis or control, this is exactly what you are doing.

 The second reason is that everyone is different.
 What works for another person with another genetic portrait may not work well for you.
 You might not need it at all (for instance, my lipid profile is so damn perfect that it does not make sense to intervene in it with statins and diet), or you may need the opposite of what you are planning to do (for example, if your level of vitamin D is too high already, you’ll have to suppress it rather than taking vitamin D as a supplement).